devconcept/multer-gridfs-storage/wiki/Promises.md

 many javascript libraries but ES6 brings the official language support.

-You can return promises instead of invoking callbacks if you prefer and this will allow you to reuse any existing promise and avoid the piramid of doom.
+You can return promises instead of invoking callbacks if you prefer and this will allow you to reuse any existing promise and avoid [callback hell][cb-hell].

 ## Usage

-How you use the promise depends on the value expected by the option you are configuring.
+How you use the promise depends on the option you are configuring.
-If the configuration expects a function you must return the promise, if not you can pass the promise directly.
+If is a [connection option][connection-option] you must pass the promise directly, if is a [configuration option][configuration-option] you must return the promise from the function or the generator function.

 ### connection